 For the majority of ESF power supplies, this issue is addressed by providing coordinated circuit protection between the feed breakers for a supply and the load breakers fed by the supply.
 Calculations are available to demonstrate proper breaker coordination for these power supplies.
 The coordinated circuit protection ensures that the power supply will provide sufficient current to a faulted load to clear the load breaker prior to affecting the power supply feed breaker.
-Such coordination is demonstrated for the following ESF power supplies: 1) 4160Vac switchgear buses; 2) 480Vac unit substations; 3) 480Vac motor control centers; 4) 125Vdc distribution systems; and 5) 120Vac distribution panels located on some of the 480Vac ESF MCCs.
+Such coordination is demonstrated for the following ESF power supplies: 1) 4160Vac switchgear buses; 2) 480Vac unit substations; 3) 480Vac motor control centers; 4) 120Vac panels; and 5) 125Vdc distribution systems.